 Programs and tours for Angel Island State Park are supported by Park staff.
-Please refer to the below contacts for information not found through this page.
+Please contact the below Coordinators for information not found through this page.

 Student Service-Learning Scholarship Program

 Learning opportunities extend far beyond the classroom.
-But schools are finding it more and more difficult to bring students to museums, historical sites and cultural organizations.
-Field trip grants help give children these unique, firsthand learning experiences.
+But schools are finding it more and more difficult to bring students to museums, historical sites, and cultural organizations.
+Our field trip grants help give children these unique, firsthand learning experiences.

-AIC seeks to engage, educate, and inspire the next generation of youth through its Student Service-Learning Scholarship Program which enables under-served youth from qualifying low-income schools to visit Angel Island State Park (AISP) for educational and recreational purposes as well as to participate in volunteer service opportunities in which they help to maintain and restore this unique environment.
+Angel Island Conservancy seeks to engage, educate, and inspire the next generation of youth through its Student Service-Learning Scholarship Program which enables disadvantaged youth from qualifying low-income Title I schools to visit Angel Island State Park for educational and recreational purposes as well as to participate in volunteer service opportunities in which they help to restore and maintain this unique environment.

 Teacher’s submitting an application - ”scholarship” funds are currently available.